 You will be required to agree to a Memorandum of Understanding to make sure the sign's correct use on the highway.

-Speed limits and buffer zones (Non-complex)
+Speed limits and buffer zones (Complex and Non-complex)

 There are three national speed limits; 30mph on roads with street lighting, national speed limit of 60mph on single carriageway roads and national speed limit of 70mph on dual carriageways and motorways.
 These national limits are not appropriate for all roads.